 At the time of writing all of our walks have been done in a day, (I mean each one, not the whole lot), which allows you to return to the creature comforts of your home/accommodation for a nice glass of some muscle relaxing beverage.
 Nevertheless, some of them have been very long days, including a few walks which are often done in two.
 So there are walks to challenge the fit people amongst you, as well as shorter ones for the less gung ho.
 We’ve been gradually buying the kit to do multi-day walks, so stay tuned for those.

-Finally, it will take me a long time to build up a decent database of my walks in this blog, so if you want advice on good walks in any of the areas I’ve been to, but you can’t find a particular walk, then contact me in the form below, and I’ll see what I can remember.
+If you want advice on good walks in any of the areas I’ve been to, but you can’t find a particular walk, then contact me in the form below, and I’ll see what I can remember.